Eskdale Valley

 You are spoilt for choice.
 We have four traditional Lakeland pubs in the valley!

 The Boot Inn is within easy walking distance.
 Run by husband and wife Anita and Stuart and team, you can expect super food, a real log fire in winter and a warm welcome.
+We love it!

 Also within easy walking distance is Brook House Inn.
 Run by Sarah and her brother Gareth and team, you won’t be disappointed by hearty food, a good beer selection, log burner in winter and another warm welcome.
+We love their food.

 Venture up the valley (a lovely bike ride or less than 10 minutes in the car) to the foot of the Hardknott pass and you’ll find the super Woolpack Inn.
 Run by Paddington (the person, not the bear), you can enjoy pizzas fresh from the pizza oven, a good menu, a good selection of beers and yet another warm welcome.
 This is also home of the wonderful EskFest, Eskdale’s very own super cool and quirky micro festival.